DenebBoito/qtiplus/README.md

 This repository contains the Matab implementation of the routines used in the paper [Q-space trajectory imaging with positivity constraints (QTI+)](https://www.sciencedirect.com/science/article/pii/S1053811921004754) by Herberthson et. al.  Here you will find information regarding the installation and basic usage of the library.
 For details regarding the methods, and for their nomenclature, we refer you to the paper.

 In what follows, you will find how to quickly start using the software for analysing your data.
-For more details and information, and for an example on how to use the softare, please consult the user guide.
+For more details and information, and for examples on how to use the softare, please consult the user guide.